A parametrized generalization of Ohno's relation for multiple zeta values: Abstract

 \section{Abstract}

-In the present paper, we prove that certain parametrized multiple series satisfy the same relation as Ohno's relation for multiple zeta values.
-This result gives us a generalization of Ohno's relation for multiple zeta values.
-By virtue of this generalization, we obtain a certain equivalence between the above relation among the parametrized multiple series and a subfamily of the relation.
-As applications of the above results, we obtain some results on multiple zeta values.
+In this paper, we prove that certain parametrized multiple series which generalize muitiple zeta values satisfy the same relation as Ohno's relation for multiple zeta values.
+This is a parametrized generalization of Ohno's relation for multiple zeta values.
+By virtue of this generalization, we obtain a certain equivalence between the relation for the parametrized multiple series and its subfamily.
+As applications of the above results, we obtain some results for multiple zeta values.